 - Leaving lights on at the end of the day

-For an employee to argue their dismissal to be unfair they must have 2 years’ continuous service, which Mrs B had (although there are some exceptions to this 2 year rule, such as dismissals involving discrimination).
+For an employee to argue that their dismissal is unfair, they must have 2 years’ continuous service, which Mrs B had.
+(Although there are some exceptions to this 2 year rule, such as dismissals involving discrimination.)

-Having reviewed Mrs B’s documentation and considered the relevant law, our Employment Solicitors concluded that her dismissal was unfair and that an Employment Tribunal claim was more likely than not to succeed.
+Having reviewed Mrs B’s claim, our Employment Solicitors concluded that her dismissal was unfair and that an Employment Tribunal claim for unfair dismissal was likely to succeed.

-When considering cases of alleged gross misconduct there are some strict legal guidelines which I will now explain.
+When it comes to cases of alleged gross misconduct, there are some strict legal guidelines.

-The burden is on the employer to prove, on the balance of probabilities, that there was a fair reason in law for the dismissal.
-If the employer succeeds in so doing, the Employment Tribunal will then move on and consider the fairness of the dismissal in the circumstances.
-At this second stage the burden of proof is neutral and the Employment Tribunal will be guided by the famous judgment in British Home Stores Ltd v Burchell IRLR 379.
-This case established a 3 stage test as follows:
+The burden is on the employer to prove, on the balance of probabilities, that there was a legally fair reason for the dismissal.
+If the employer does this successfully, the Employment Tribunal will then move on and consider the fairness of the dismissal in the circumstances.
+At this stage, the burden of proof is neutral and the Employment Tribunal will be guided by a 3 stage test:

-- Did the employer have a genuine belief in the misconduct found to have occurred?
+- Did the employer have a genuine belief that the misconduct occurred?